Completing your gift or inheritance tax return (IT38)

 Overview

-If you receive a gift or inheritance, you may have a requirement to file Form IT38 and pay Capital Acquisitions Tax (CAT).
+If you receive a gift or inheritance, you may be required to file a Form IT38 and pay Capital Acquisitions Tax (CAT).

-CAT applies to gifts and inheritances and are taxable in Ireland where any one of the following three conditions exists:
+CAT applies to gifts and inheritances that are taxable in Ireland where any one of the following three conditions exists:

 An exception to the above may apply where:

-For further information see Taxation of Foreign Property.
+For further information, please see Taxation of Foreign Property.

 Non-resident beneficiaries

-You may need to file an IT38 if you are not tax resident in Ireland.
+You may need to file a Form IT38 if you are not tax resident in Ireland.
 If you do, you can either:

 Please contact Client Identity Services in the Department of Social Protection (DSP) where a Personal Public Service Number (PPSN) is required for a: